 When we can be open to the possibility of fallibility we become listeners and are ready to learn.
 To allow a situation to resolve itself through the use of introspection rather than action is as much a study of others as it is a study of the self.

 The majority of us have empathic inclinations by nature and can benefit greatly from cultivating this much underrated ability.
 How we move through the world depends greatly on the part we play within society.
-We can sometimes become dispirited by the solipsistic nature of the, self comes first, philosophy of modern living.
-We are seduced by marketing slogans such as, “because I’m worth it”.
+We can sometimes become dispirited by the solipsistic nature of the, self comes first attitude of modern living.
+We become seduced by marketing slogans such as, “because I’m worth it”.
 But do we not all have worth inherently?

 “And the first lesson of all was the basic trust that he could learn.
 It's shocking to find how many people don't believe they can learn, and how many more believe learning to be difficult.
 Muad’Dib knew that every experience carries its lesson.”